multiphenics/multiphenicsx/README.md

 * **Tutorial 9**: applications of **multiphenics** to multiphysics problems.
 [We are looking forward to receiving further multiphysics examples from our users!](https://gitlab.com/multiphenics/multiphenics/issues/10)

 ### 4. Authors and contributors
-**multiphenics** is currently developed and maintained at [SISSA mathLab](http://mathlab.sissa.it/) by [Dr. Francesco Ballarin](http://people.sissa.it/~fballarin/), under the supervision of [Prof. Gianluigi Rozza](http://people.sissa.it/~grozza/) in the framework of the [AROMA-CFD ERC CoG project](http://people.sissa.it/~grozza/aroma-cfd/).
+**multiphenics** is currently developed and maintained at the [Catholic University of the Sacred Heart](https://www.unicatt.it/) by [Dr. Francesco Ballarin](https://www.francescoballarin.it) in collaboration with [Prof. Gianluigi Rozza](https://people.sissa.it/~grozza/)'s group at [SISSA mathLab](http://mathlab.sissa.it/).
+The financial support of the [AROMA-CFD ERC CoG project](https://people.sissa.it/~grozza/aroma-cfd/) is gratefully acknowledged.
 Please see the [AUTHORS file](https://gitlab.com/multiphenics/multiphenics/raw/master/AUTHORS) for a list of contributors.

-Contact us by [email](mailto:francesco.ballarin@sissa.it) for further information or questions about **multiphenics**, or open an issue on [our issue tracker](https://gitlab.com/multiphenics/multiphenics/issues). **multiphenics** is at an early development stage, so contributions improving either the code or the documentation are welcome, both as patches or [merge requests](https://gitlab.com/multiphenics/multiphenics/merge_requests).
+Contact us by [email](mailto:francesco.ballarin@unicatt.it) for further information or questions about **multiphenics**, or open an issue on [our issue tracker](https://gitlab.com/multiphenics/multiphenics/issues). **multiphenics** is at an early development stage, so contributions improving either the code or the documentation are welcome, both as patches or [merge requests](https://gitlab.com/multiphenics/multiphenics/merge_requests).

 ### 5. Related resources
 * Block matrix support in [DOLFIN-X](https://github.com/FEniCS/dolfinx), either as MatNest or monolithic matrices.
 In **multiphenics** we always assemble block matrices into a monolithic matrix, and also support possible restriction of the unknowns to subdomains and/or boundaries.